jkoshy01/Python-Challenge/README.md

 *You will use this resource to composed your data set.
 Pull this resource thisPyPoll/Resources/election_data.csv.

- Here are the steps to calculate the analysis
+ *Here are the steps to calculate the analysis

-number of votes cast
+      *Number of total votes

   * " Calculate the total number of votes